2019 Hall of Fame Inductees

 • Paul Waite

-Dante Scarnecchia - Outstanding Male Athlete
+Dante Scarnecchia - Outstanding Athletic Achievement

 Dante ScarnecchiaDante Scarnecchia, a center on Taft College’s 1966 championship football team, was recruited to play in Taft by legendary Coach Tom Harrell.
 In between seasons, Scarnecchia accompanied his coach on recruiting trips to Southern California, where he attended Montebello High.
 Scarnecchia played two years at Taft College.
 After the Cougars won the 1966 Wool Bowl in New Mexico, and after the completion of the 1967 season, Scarnecchia and teammates Jim Anderson and Les Hitchcock earned scholarships to California Western University (now known as Alliant University) in San Diego where they played for two years.
 Scarnecchia coached for three seasons while completing his graduate work.
 During this time, Scarnecchia earned his Masters in Physical Education while also serving as a sergeant in the United States Marine Corps Reserve.